-As of the date hereof, the Compensation Committee is comprised of Ms. Saunders, Mr. Veit (Chair), Mr. Johnston, and Mr. Jacobs.
+As of the date hereof, the Compensation Committee comprises Mr. Veit (Chair), Mr. Johnston, and Mr. Jacobs.
 The majority of the members of the Compensation Committee are "independent" within the meaning of section 1.4 of Multilateral Instrument 52-110.
 Mr. Veit is a non-management Director member of the Compensation Committee.
-No member of the Compensation Committee (i) was indebted to the Company during the fiscal year ended December 31, 2022, (ii) was an officer or employee of the Company during the fiscal year ended December 31, 2022; or (iii) was formerly an officer of the Company.
+No member of the Compensation Committee (i) was indebted to the Company during the fiscal year ended December 31, 2023, (ii) was an officer or employee of the Company during the fiscal year ended December 31, 2023; or (iii) was formerly an officer of the Company.

 Mr. Veit operates a coffee business that does business with Swiss Water.
 His company buys decaffeinated coffee and/or decaffeination services from Swiss Water and sells green coffee to Swiss Water.
 All transactions are in the normal course of business.
-These transactions are discussed in greater detail in the Company's audited financial statements for the year ended December 31, 2022, which are available on www.sedar.com.
+These transactions are discussed in greater detail in the notes to the Company's audited financial statements for the year ended December 31, 2023, which are available on www.sedarplus.ca.